shredthaGNAR/list-of-my-starred-repos/README.md

 * [hariprasd/cool-bookmarklets](https://github.com/hariprasd/cool-bookmarklets): Bookmarklets for Browsers, that are cool in some way for someone.
 Minimum Automation
 * [webkul/coolhue](https://github.com/webkul/coolhue): Coolest Gradient Hues and Swatches
 * [piroor/copy-selected-tabs-to-clipboard](https://github.com/piroor/copy-selected-tabs-to-clipboard): Provides ability to copy title and URL of selected tabs to the clipboard for Firefox 63 and later.
+* [igorlogius/copy-tabs](https://github.com/igorlogius/copy-tabs): Copy tabs as hyperlinks or as plaintext URLs, similar to  MS Edge, but better since this addons supports copying mutliple tabs at once
 * [ctrlxc/copyaddrs](https://github.com/ctrlxc/copyaddrs): thunderbird webextentions
 * [A9T9/Copyfish](https://github.com/A9T9/Copyfish): Copy, paste and translate text from images, videos and PDFs with this free Chrome extension
 * [msk4862/Copyright-free-image-search](https://github.com/msk4862/Copyright-free-image-search): Web app to search copyright free images from across the popular platforms and shows you the results in a single platform.